For an optimal view of our website, please rotate your tablet horizontally.

 In special rooms, Pietro Longhi's portraits of 18th century everyday life of Venice can be seen, as well as some of the very few Canalettos in Venice (Veduta del Rio dei Mendicanti, 1725), as well as frescos from Villa Zianigo by Giandomenico Tiepolo (incl.
 Il Mondo Novo,1791 - 1791).

-(Summary from the museum's website and other sources)
+(Summarized information from the website of the museum and other sources.)